 A "Consent to Use Company Marks" form is included in the mailing with the Official MOA which the partner signs and returns with the MOA.
 This form authorizes the PaYS Program to post the partner logo on the Army PaYS website once the partnership process is completed.

-Soldier and employer participation and commitment are key to the success of the Partnership for Youth Success (PaYS) Program.
+Soldier and employer participation and commitment are key to the success of the Partnership for Your Success (PaYS) Program.
 Establishing and maintaining contact with Army PaYS Soldiers who have selected your company or agency at enlistment utilizing the PaYS Information Exchange (PIX) is vital.

 The PaYS job database enables PaYS partners to plan future hiring needs out ten (10) years for Regular Army, Army Reserve, Army National Guard Soldiers and ROTC Cadets.
 PaYS Partners must reinvest in the Program by loading new positions each July to insure the steady flow of Army PaYS Soldiers from which to interview/hire.